Tescelin le Roux

 Tescelin le Roux (c.
 1070 – 11 April 1117), or Tescelin de Fontaine, Tescelin le Saur, Tescelin Sorus, was a Burgundian knight, keeper of a castle on the road from Paris to Dijon, and father of Saint Bernard of Clairvaux.

 His castle, which had been largely destroyed, was rebuilt in the 19th century and is now a pilgrimage destination for followers of Saint Bernard.

 Family

 Tescelin le Roux was born about 1070, son of Tescelin (c.
 1040–85), a knight of the lord of Châtillon and Saruc de Grancey.

-The sketchy available evidence indicates that Tescelin was a miles castri, a dependent knight unrelated to his lord.
+The sketchy available evidence indicates that Tescelin senior was a miles castri, a dependent knight unrelated to his lord.

 Alberic of Trois-Fontaines wrote in the 13th century that Tescelin's mother married Fulk, lord of Aigremont, as well as Tescelin's father.